-2. Turn on the metronome by clicking the Metronome button in the Control Panel at the top left of the interface.
+2. Turn on the metronome by clicking the Metronome button in the Control panel.
 Press the [Spacebar] to start the song:

 If you don't like the BPM, change it in the Control Panel.
 LPB means Lines Per Beat.
 If you don't know what you are doing, then set it to 4 for now: